rumeshnw/PayRoll/README.md

 Once user execute the Run System command, system will boot up and show list of options with following operations,

-    1. Generate employee pay slip
+    1. Generate employee payslip
     99. Exit the system

-Once user proceed with Generate employee payslip, system will request multiple inputs in an interactive CLI to generate the pay slip.
+Once user proceed with _Generate employee payslip_, system will request multiple inputs in an interactive CLI to generate the pay slip.

 Generated payslip will be printed as follows,